-And, just like Heidi, Fiona was gracious enough to share her process board (you can see all the pages when you download) if you’d like to dig deeper!
+And, just like Heidi, Fiona was gracious enough to share her process board (you can see all the pages when you download it) if you’d like to dig deeper!

-As you can see, when you enroll in an AOE Studio Course, you get the chance not only to explore new techniques and create personally meaningful artwork but also to design lesson plans and instructional tools specific to your students and classroom.
+As you can see, when you enroll in an AOEU studio course, you get the chance not only to explore new techniques and create personally meaningful artwork but also to design lesson plans and instructional tools specific to your students and classroom.

 Both Fiona and Heidi were able to pinpoint a unique printmaking idea and then translate that idea into an engaging lesson.
 If you’re looking for an opportunity to freshen up your printmaking curriculum and explore some art-making of your own, taking Studio: Printmaking is a choice you won’t regret!

 What non-traditional printmaking methods do you teach your students?